FinnMidd/DBSchema-Challenges/README.md

 Discover proposed solutions to challenges in the `Solutions` directory.
 Solutions are provided in the form of markdown files (`solution.md`) to help you compare your approach with others.

-## SQL Scripts

-In the `SQL` directory, you'll find SQL scripts (`schema.sql`) that you can use to create the initial database schema for each challenge.
+In addition, the `Solutions` directory contains SQL scripts (`schema.sql`) that you can use to create the initial database schema for each challenge.
 These scripts serve as a starting point for implementing the challenges on your database system of choice.

 ## How to Contribute

-We welcome contributions to DatabaseChallenges!
-If you have a new challenge idea, a solution, or an improvement, follow the [contribution guidelines](CONTRIBUTING.md).
+We welcome contributions to Database-Challenges!
+If you have a new challenge idea, solution, or suggestion for improvement, please follow the [contribution guidelines](CONTRIBUTING.md).
 Your participation helps make this repository a valuable resource for the community.

 Please review the [contribution guidelines](CONTRIBUTING.md) before getting started.